seafloor/seafloor.github.io/_posts/2025-01-04-just-stick-it-in-a-yaml.md

 You can stick all your requirements for a model in one place and then you don't have to mess with the code.
 This also helps with:

-- logging - a copy of the yaml can be saved with each run
+- logging - a copy of the YAML can be saved with each run
 - integration - workflow tools like snakemake often use yaml files
 - sharing - others can read something like this much faster
 - mistakes - easy to spot in a nice readable way